Cat Care

 • Outdoor cats cannot "fend" for themselves.
 Domestic cats depend on humans for food and shelter.

-• Outdoor cats, in general, have half the life span of indoor cats.
+• Outdoor cats, in general, have half the lifespan of indoor cats.

 • Outdoor cats are simply not as protected as indoor cats.